smarc-project/smarc_msgs/README.rst

 these if other controllers should be used for these targets.
 Note that the action definition is future compatible in the sense that we can always add new fields in a source-compatible way.
 The action definition is therefore purposefully kept minimal in this proposal.
+Note that, at the moment, implementations only respect the xy position of the waypoint.
+The z component and orientation might be used in the future.

 **Actions**